OmarTrab/Cv/README.md

-# CV - Omar Trabelsi
+# Digital Resume - Omar Trabelsi
 Go to this link to see my Cv: https://omartrab.github.io/Cv

 Technologies Used: